webnovel

 'Tell the headmaster about the cursed diadem,' the hat said.

 "I will," Harry muttered and made his way to the place he wanted to hide the now full trunk.
 After having done that he quickly made his way to where he'd left Tonks and after making sure there was nobody to see him, he slipped into the broom cupboard.
-She was laying there just like he'd left her.
+She was lying there just like he'd left her.
 Defenceless, snoring, peaceful.
 He tilted his head as he looked down at her.
 He noted that she looked much better when she was unconscious.
 He hadn't noticed but he hadn't seen her face truly care-free for about a year now.
 There was always some stress, some worry.

 Harry didn't quite know what he felt about Tonks.
-In a way she was a girl closer to his level of maturity than most Hogwarts students, and if she were a bit older he would say that their personalities would click quite well.
-On the other level she was a stupid child chasing after a dream, as stupid children were wont to do, by not doing anything to actually make the chances of accomplishing it any likelier.
+In a way, she was a girl closer to his level of maturity than most Hogwarts students, and if she were a bit older he would say that their personalities would click quite well.
+On the other level, she was a stupid child chasing after a dream, as stupid children were wont to do, by not doing anything to actually make the chances of accomplishing it any likelier.

 Maybe she would grow up soon, he thought, and decided that in case she did, maybe they should spend more time together.
-If she wanted too after the fiasco that had been this year, though.
+If she wanted to after the fiasco that had been this year, though.
 He trained his wand at her and twitched the magical utensil after taking the letter back, waking the girl up.
 She woke with a gasp and before he knew it he found himself restrained in ropes, an angry metamorphmagus glaring down at him, in a reversal of their previous position.

 He hadn't taken her wand to avoid this on purpose, she deserved to vent her frustrations for serving as his last will and testament for the short time she'd done so.